sabjorn/PythonVideoTutorial/Tutorial/Part3-BatchProcessing.md

 There are many ways to improve the above code for ease of use and efficiency.
 First, variables can be used to store the filepath information.
 Second, `array_copy` is created every loop.
 This is usually unnecessary and with a bit of work a buffer can be made outside of the *for loop* and continuously reused.

+A final thing to consider: [Part 2](https://github.com/sabjorn/PythonVideoTutorial/blob/master/Tutorial/Part2-BasicImageProcessing.md) contains a fairly trivial example of image processing.
+The power of this process becomes apparent when the index value for frames (variable `i` in the above code) is used as a modulation value.
+For example, by using an if statement, every 3rd frame in a series could have its colour layers switched around while the other 2 frames are kept the same.

 ####[Next Step](https://github.com/sabjorn/PythonVideoTutorial/blob/master/Tutorial/Part4-CombiningFrames.md): Putting the Frames Back Together